What is lazy loading?

 For example, when a user visits a page with several images, instead of downloading all the images at once, lazy loading will only download the images that are immediately visible to the user.
 This prevents the user from bouncing while allowing time for the rest of the site to load.

-By understanding lazy loading and its benefits, anyone building a website can create more efficient online experiences for their users.
+By understanding lazy loading and its benefits, anyone planning how to make a website can create more efficient online experiences for their users.
 The key to successful lazy loading is knowing which elements to lazy load and how to properly implement it.

 Differences between lazy loading and eager loading